 Pre-1960s housing stock in Roseville, Lindfield, and Gordon often features original electrical switchboards with ceramic fuses.
 Upgrading to a modern ducted air conditioner in these homes almost always triggers a mandatory switchboard upgrade to include RCD protection and dedicated high-amperage circuits.

-Pick your suburb for local pricing benchmarks and a free quote audit.
+Pick your suburb for local pricing benchmarks, service options, and licensed contractor matching.

 FAQs